 There were no non-audit fees paid to the external auditors by the Company during the financial year.

 Variation in Results

-The Company did not issue any profit estimates, forecasts or projections for the financial year.
+The Company did not issue any profit estimates, forecasts or projections for the financial year and there was no material variance between the audited results for the financial year and the unaudited results previously announced.